Japan: Death penalty for mass killing at care home for disabled | DW | 16.03.2020

 Details of the verdict

-However, presiding judge ruled the defendant was mentally competent and that there was "no room for leniency."
+However, presiding judge Kiyoshi Aonuma ruled the defendant was mentally competent and that there was "no room for leniency."

 "The lives of 19 people were taken away.
 This is profoundly grave," he told the court.
 "We considered the accused didn't have a previous record and we made a careful consideration, but we demand the death penalty."